serguun42/mss/telegram/README.md

 ## Some other files
-`telegram.config.json` – File for tokens, admin, DB name, etc. `TELEGRAM_API_SERVER_PORT` can be omitted, bot connects to cloud server then
+`telegram.config.json` – File for tokens, admin, DB name, etc. `TELEGRAM_API_SERVER_PORT` can be omitted, bot connects to cloud server then.